-Furthermore, our PC-based download acceleration subscriptions in the past declined, partly due to the ongoing and intensified government scrutiny of internet content in China.
+In addition to uncertainties of our new initiatives, our traditional PC-based download acceleration subscriptions also experienced declines, partly due to the ongoing and intensified government scrutiny of internet content in China.
 Although we continue to enhance and update our products in order to make them attractive to our subscribers, our efforts may not be successful.
-Our subscriber base decreased from 4.4 million as of December 31, 2014 and further to 4.2 million as of December 31, 2016.
-See "-We may not be able to retain our large user base, convert our users into subscribers of our premium services or maintain our existing subscribers." and "-Risks Related to Doing Business in China-Regulation and censorship of information disseminated over the internet in China may adversely affect our business, and we may be liable for the digital media content on our platform."
+Our subscriber base decreased from 4.4 million as of December 31, 2014 to 4.3 million as of December 31, 2017.
+See "-We may not be able to retain our large user base, convert our users into subscribers of our premium services or maintain our existing subscribers." and "-Risks Related to Doing Business in China-Regulation and censorship of information disseminated over the internet in China have adversely affected our business and may continue to adversely affect our business, and we may be liable for the digital media content on our platform."